drixindustries/Rug-Killer-On-Solana/client/public/DEPLOYMENT_INSTRUCTIONS.md

 ✅ **DO:**
 - Run the script on your personal computer
-- Keep your private keys secure
+- Transfer SOL from your main wallet (keeps your main key safe)
 - Import the mint keypair into Phantom immediately
 - Back up the mint keypair securely
+- **Clear your terminal history after deployment:** `history -c` (Linux/Mac) or close terminal (Windows)
+- **Delete the script after successful deployment**

 ❌ **DON'T:**
-- Share your private keys with anyone
+- Share the mint keypair with anyone
 - Run the script on public computers
-- Store private keys in plain text files
+- Store keypairs in plain text files
 - Lose the mint keypair (you can't recover it)

+**SECURITY BONUS:** The burner wallet approach means your main wallet's private key is never exposed to the script!

 ---